lsst-sims/smtn-016/index.rst

 Estimated limits for the baseline strategy
 ------------------------------------------

-These equations are have been made available as a Metric within `MAF <https://github.com/lsst/rubin_sim/blob/main/rubin_sim/maf/metrics/surfbMetric.py>`__, and the results for a recent baseline are computed in this `notebook <https://github.com/lsst-sims/smtn-016/blob/main/notebook/Surface_brightness_example.ipynb>`__ as a helpful guide.
+These equations have been made available as a Metric within `MAF <https://github.com/lsst/rubin_sim/blob/main/rubin_sim/maf/metrics/surfbMetric.py>`__.
+The 'SurfaceBrightnessMetric' calculates the surface brightness limiting magnitude for each of the read noise, background, and source dominated cases above and reports the minimum (note that many bands will be background limited, but u band is potentially read noise limited).
+The results for a recent baseline are computed in this `notebook <https://github.com/lsst-sims/smtn-016/blob/main/notebook/Surface_brightness_example.ipynb>`__ as a helpful guide.

 By default, we compute the 3-sigma limiting depth over a 100 square arcsecond patch of sky.